tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 ### Sources files
 * If you need any STL header use global.h, avoid flooding includes.
-* All sources files must have the license and copyright note on top.
+* All sources files must have the license and copyright notice on top.
 * Only include needed headers.
 * Whenever is possible, declare classes names instead of including it's headers.